rom3r4/agronet/README.md

     $ sudo mysqladmin -uroot -p create newvoa3r

-    ( Suppose plan to you install VOA3R at /www/newvoa3r)
+    ( Suppose you plan to install VOA3R at /www/newvoa3r)
     $ mkdir /www (if it doesn't exist )
     $ cd /www
     $ git clone https://github.com/julianromerajuarez/drupal-voa3rinstaller.git ./newvoa3r
     $ cd ./newvoa3r
     $ ./make-voa3r.sh

-    ( point your browser to http://loacalhost/newvoa3r/install.php y selecct Commons Profile ( you may be asked for your MySQL database credentials: your database name is 'newvoa3r' -- you can change with first step --)
+    ( Point your browser to http://loacalhost/newvoa3r/install.php y selecct Commons Profile ( you may be asked for your MySQL database credentials: your database name is 'newvoa3r' -- you can change this in first step --)

-    (once you finish previous steps)
+    ( Once you finish previous steps )
     $ wget newvoa3r.appgee.net/LASTEST_DATABASE.sql.tar.gz (request file first)
     $ tar -xzvf ./LATEST_DATABASE.sql.tar.gz

-    ( This command will automatically load database into your Drupal setup )
+    ( This command will automatically load LATEST_DATABASE database into your Drupal setup )
     $ ./conf-voa3r.sh /www/newvoa3r ./LATEST_DATABASE.sql

-    ( Last, check that /www/newvoa3r/sites/default/settings.php
+    ( Last, check that /www/newvoa3r/sites/default/settings.php contains the same database credentials that you created )

     HEADS UP: This settup comes with MongoDB, memcache, varnish and APC modules enabled by default, if you are experimenting issues, try disabling them first.
 To do so, try:

-    (from your drupal directory)
+    ( From your drupal directory )
     $ drush pm-disable -y varnish
     $ drush pm-disable -y memcache
+    ..
     ( mongoDB should be disabled manually )

-    If you have those services installed on your server, you can try tweaking file /www/newvoa3r/sites/default/include.php and speedup you Drupal Setup
+    If you have those Services (Mamceched, varnish, etc.) installed on your Server, you can try tweaking file /www/newvoa3r/sites/default/include.php to increase you Drupal Setup performance